melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/attendance.md

 ---
 title: Registering attendance of children in sessions
 group: Recording vaccinations
-order: 17
+order: 18
 eleventyComputed:
   eleventyNavigation:
     key: Registering attendance
 ---

+You can register children’s attendance at vaccination sessions using the Register tab while a session is in progress.

-You can only record vaccinations for children who are registered as attending a session.
+If this feature is enabled for your team, you can only record vaccinations for children who are registered as attending a session.

+This feature can be switched off.
+In that case, all children with consent (and ‘safe to vaccinate’ triage outcomes, where relevant) will appear in ‘Record vaccinations’.

-To register children as attending or absent, the session must be in progress.
+To register children’s attendance or absence:

 1. Go to **Sessions**.
 2. Filter for **In Progress** sessions.